autocorr/faust_line_imaging/docs/source/recipes.rst

 -----------------------------------------------
 Absorption and strong spatial filtering occassionally yield unsatisfactory results using the default heuristics of the pipeline.
-To manually restart and clean a single chunk without, one can retrieve the chunk by channel number and then apply similar procedures for cleaning it as described in the `Restarting`_ section.
-The post-processing steps can be run without repeating the steps for all of the others using the ``use_existing_except`` keyword parameter in :meth:`faust_imaging.ChunkedConfigSet.postprocess`.
+To manually restart and clean problematic chunks without re-running the full pipeline one can deconvolve and post-process chunks individually.
+For example, one can retrieve a specific image chunk by its channel number and then restart the deconvolution using interactive masking (as described in the `Restarting`_ section).
-The final concatenated products will then be removed and replaced by new ones containing the modified chunk(s).
+The post-processing can be run individually for a chunk that is re-imaged without repeating the post-processing steps for all of the other chunks using the ``use_existing_except`` keyword parameter in :meth:`faust_imaging.ChunkedConfigSet.postprocess`.
+The original concatenated products will then be replaced by new the ones containing the modified chunk(s).

 .. code:: python